scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 of altering a function or class object after it has been constructed but before is is bound to its name is called decorating.

-There are two things hiding under the name "decoration" --- one is the invocation of the decorator on the decorated object, and the second one is the visible presence of an expression adhering to the decorator syntax before the decorated object.

 There are two thing hiding behind the name "decorator" --- one is the function which does the work of decorating, i.e. performs the real work, and the other one is the expression adhering to the decorator syntax, i.e. an at-symbol and the name of the decorating function.

-.. the two paragraphs above seem like quasi duplicates

 Function can be decorated by using the decorator syntax for functions::